 This term is using in ceramics to describe how a dry clay disintegrates when it is immersed in or exposed to water.
 Different clays have different slaking rates.

 Slaking can be prevented by adding a hardener to a clay.
 Xantham gum, corn starch, polymers, sodium silicate are examples.
 Hardeners are commonly used in earth plaster and when making rocket stoves and cob ovens.
 Self-hardening clays used in schools also have hardeners added.
-Hardeners affect the plasticity and workability of the clay, often quite dramatically (even for small additions).

 A slaking clay bar (of a typical pottery clay).
-On the left the clay bar has been in the water for around 10 seconds.
-On the right, after a couple minutes, the rate of slaking has increased dramatically, the corners are disintegrating.
+On the left, the clay bar has been in the water for around 10 seconds.
+On the right, after a couple of minutes, the rate of slaking has increased dramatically, the corners are disintegrating.
 Watching this process can be addictive!
 In about 20 minutes this bar will disappear into a pile on the bottom.
 Slaking happens most quickly when the sample is completely dry.
 High plasticity clays take longer (like this one).
 Slaking can be used to prepare clays for use: Dry the lumps, break them down using a hammer, put them in water, wait (less than 30 minutes for typical pottery plasticity), propeller mix, screen out impurities, then dewater to plastic state.

 How to Find and Test Your Own Native Clays

 Some of the key tests needed to really understand what a clay is and what it can be used for can be done with inexpensive equipment and simple procedures.
 These practical tests can give you a better picture than a data sheet full of numbers.